ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

     * `mate-screen-saver`
     * `mate-power-manager`
   * Removed **MATE Heads-Up Display (HUD)**
-    * Testing during Alpha 2 revealed some show stopping issues. **We will revist this feature in 17.04**.
+    * Testing during Alpha 2 revealed some show stopping issues. **We will revisit this feature in 17.04**.
     * If you installed Ubuntu MATE 16.10 prior to Beta 1 then please `sudo apt purge mate-hud`.

 <div class="bs-component">